Dheepu2671999/NeoLoad-MCP-Server-and-Gemini/Readme.md

 To launch the gemini make sure it displays the mcp server is active

 ### Note
  - To use the gemini cli only server.py must be running.
+ - Dockerfile are present for both client and server which will just run the MCP workflow but not integrate with the gemini
 ## Sample Prompts

 - Authenticate the tool
 - can u extract the details from the userpath [provide the userpath name] and transaction [provide the transaction name]
 - Provide the Performance summary of the report extracted